 Vocal Music at UM requires an entrance audition for majors, minors, undergraduate students, and graduate students.
-Due to Covid-19 restrictions, the department is accepting recorded material and online auditions.
+Auditions may be in person or by submitted video.

 Audition Requirements: Undergraduate

 High School seniors:

 Submit two solo vocal selections of contrasting character/style.

 Submit two solo vocal selections of contrasting character/style with one in a language other than English.

 Please submit your digital audition video as an unedited video of high quality; both voice and choral faculty will review your audition video.
 Email a link to your audition video, along with your full name and contact information, to firstname.lastname@example.org.
 If you’re a transfer student, be sure to include a list of your cumulative repertoire.

 You will be asked to take a theory and sight-singing test for assessment.
 This will be given to you individually via a shared document.

 Note: While selections with accompaniment (piano or track) are encouraged, a cappella submissions will be accepted.

 Students wishing to pursue a Master of Music must prepare a memorized audition program consisting of four to five pieces.
 Repertoire should include selections from opera, oratorio, and art song, representing three to four historical periods, in at least four languages, e.g., Italian, German, French, English, Spanish, and Russian.
 A cumulative repertoire list, senior recital program, and transcript should be presented at the audition to determine entrance standing.